The Indian langurs, as well as many other monkeys, are described in depth on the page Animals – Mammals: Monkeys and apes.

 Near the city of Uttarkashi, many Royle’s spurges (Euphorbia royleana) grow on a dry slope.
-This species, which resembles a cactus, is utilized in local folk medicine, and some people regard it as a magical plant, which can protect houses against lightning. – More information about this plant may be found on the page Traditional medicine.
+This species, which resembles a cactus, is utilized in local folk medicine, and some people regard it as a magical plant, which can protect houses against lightning.
+It is described in depth on the page Plants: Plants in folklore and poetry.

 We spend the following night in a forest rest house just outside Uttarkashi.
 In the morning, we notice a rhesus monkey (Macaca mulatta), sprawled along a branch.
 The troop, to which it belongs, has spent the night in the pine trees around the rest house.
 In the grass, we find a remarkably well camouflaged praying mantis, which resembles a twig.

 Various shrubs grow along the trail, including the fragrant Deutzia staminea, of the family Hydrangeaceae, which is widely distributed in the Himalaya, from Pakistan eastwards to south-western China.
-It grows at forest edges and in other open areas, between 1,100 and 3,200 m altitude.
+It grows at forest edges and in other open areas, at elevations between 1,100 and 3,200 m.

 We spend the night in a forest rest house at the outskirts of the village.
 Many shrubs of Himalayan box (Buxus wallichiana) are flowering in this area, as well as numerous Himalayan hornbeams (Carpinus viminea), which has long, pendent, reddish-brown catkins.
 On many trees around the village, foliage and thinner branches are often lopped for fodder, which cause the leaves to grow densely on thicker branches, lending the entire tree a stunted and fuzzy look.